dmorrill10/acpc_poker_gui_client/README.md

 ACPC Poker Gui Client
 ======================
 The [Annual Computer Poker Competition][ACPC homepage] Poker Gui Client provides a graphical user interface with which people may play poker games against automated agents.
-It is still under development, but currently supports two-player limit and no-limit Texas Hold'em, and has the potential to support three-player as well.
+It supports two-player and three-player limit and no-limit Texas Hold'em, as well as three-player Kuhn.
+It can support any game supported by the [ACPC Dealer][ACPC competition server] as well.

-This application is built with *Ruby and Rails*.
+This application is built with *Ruby and Rails* and *Node.js*.

 More details
 ----------------